Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Check out The Octopus Club’s story.

-Peer-to-peer service marketplaces
+Examples of peer-to-peer service marketplaces

 Services between consumers foster connection and allow peers to learn from one another.